DavideDAlessandri/Sensor_Skin/README.md

 ---
 ## TCP-IP (Receiver)
 ### Requirements
 To update the code on the ESP32 microcontroller [Arduino IDE](https://www.arduino.cc/en/software) or  [Arduino CLI](https://www.arduino.cc/pro/software-pro-cli/) is needed ([tutorial](https://shop.m5stack.com/blogs/news/step-by-step-guide-how-to-program-esp32-with-arduino-ide)).
+The libraries needed to compile the projects are available in the libraries folder.

 ### Usage
 This code allows TCP-IP communication, the receiver is the slave and the robot controller is the master.
 To allow the communication connect the receiver with an RJ45 cable to the router connected also to the robot controller.
 Remember to set the **IP address** and the **port** of the server in the code: